 Port forwarding and VPNs

 If you use a VPN, that system changes the IP address that represents your home network.
 So, in order to get inbound connections to your computer, you need to investigate the address allocation system that your VPN provider uses.
-If you are running a home Web server or your own game server, you should also look into getting a static IP address from your VPN provider.

-Remapping the Internet
+Remapping the internet

 The instructions in this guide might seem a little complicated.
 Hopefully, now you understand how routers manage IP addresses, it will be easier to see why port forwarding is necessary.

-Unfortunately, the entire Internet service industry for home internet has been set up with the assumption that private users will never need to accept incoming connections.
+Unfortunately, the entire internet service industry for home internet has been set up with the assumption that private users will never need to accept incoming connections.
 They were wrong.
 Port forwarding is a relatively simple trick but it overturns the entire internet.